nixworks/public/news/2010/10/17/index.md

 ##### El Salvador
 ### [It was reported that Ingmar Guandique, an illegal immigrant from El Salvador, was to go on trial Monday for Chandra Levy's 2001 killing. ](/news/2010/10/17/it-was-reported-that-ingmar-guandique-an-illegal-immigrant-from-el-salvador-was-to-go-on-trial-monday-for-chandra-levy-s-2001-killing.md)
-_Context: Chandra Levy, El Salvador_
+_Context: El Salvador, Chandra Levy_

 ##### Somalia
 ### [Somali pirates hijack a South Korean owned Kenyan registered fishing boat with 43 crew aboard. ](/news/2010/10/17/somali-pirates-hijack-a-south-korean-owned-kenyan-registered-fishing-boat-with-43-crew-aboard.md)
-_Context: Kenya, Somalia, Somali pirates, fishing boat, South Korea_
+_Context: Somali pirates, Somalia, Kenya, fishing boat, South Korea_

 ##### Jewellery
 ### [At least twelve people die when gunmen try to rob jewellery shops in Baghdad, Iraq and get into a gunfight with security, police and military. ](/news/2010/10/17/at-least-twelve-people-die-when-gunmen-try-to-rob-jewellery-shops-in-baghdad-iraq-and-get-into-a-gunfight-with-security-police-and-militar.md)